 The bear paws were skinned out then fleshed of meat and fat.
 We the gave a quick wash in a mixture of cold water, salt and Dawn Dish soap.
 This was to remove the initial dirt and grease that laid within the hair and surface of the skin.
 Once drained the paws were placed into a properly prepared acid pickle with Kemal-4 which is a taxidermy grade detergent and degreaser that also helps relax the skin.
 The bear paws were pickled for no less then 2 weeks followed by tanning.

-- how to taxidermy rear bear paws
+- bear taxidermy paws